wesimon01/RootCommute/README.txt

    isValid property is set to false and the bad command is added to a list that will be printed to the console with a warning message.

    IMO, using objects is the most intuitive way to implement a solution to the problem statement.
    The Trip and Driver classes both inheirit from an abstract base class called "RootCommand".
-   Children of RootCommand will all have an IsValid property and must implement an IsValidData() method.
-   I considered using an IRootCommand interface here instead but I wanted to have a couple of general command methods with an actual implementation.
+   Children of RootCommand will all have an IsValid property and are required to implement validation using the IsValidData() method.
+Considered using an IRootCommand interface here instead but wanted the ability to control access modifiers.

 4) Commands are grouped by type.
 5) The list of Driver command objects is checked for duplicate names.